-In this series, Sulafa translated the appearance of shrubs she encountered whilst hiking, into sculptures composed of yarn and wire.
-The Euphorbialarica is a semi-succulent flowering shrub commonly found across the Arabian Peninsula that is used for roof thatching and as various forms of bait.She encountered this plant in Mleiha-Sharjah. it.
-The wire lends itself as the ‘woody hardness’, and the yarn forms the shapes of the branches; the several layers of the form reveala new structure.
+In this series, Sulafa translated the appearance of shrubs she encountered while hiking, into sculptures composed of yarn and wire.
+The Euphorbia larica is a semi-succulent flowering shrub commonly found across the Arabian Peninsula.
+She encountered this plant in Milehah-Sharjah.
+The wire lends itself as the ‘woody hardness’, and the yarn forms the shapes of the branches; the several layers of the form reveal a new structure.
+The combination of the two distinct materials created a unique texture and visual impact that may not have been achieved with yarn alone.

 Cross-legged Shrub (from the series Asbaq),2022, yarn & wire, 120 x 24 x 29.5cm